ADA-research/Sparkle/README.md

 You will need to reactivate the environment every time you start the terminal, before using Sparkle.
 ```

+### venv

 Sparkle can also be installed as a standalone package using Pip.
-We recommend creating a new virtual environment (For example, [venv](https://docs.python.org/3/library/venv.html)) before to ensure no clashes between dependencies occur.
+We recommend creating a new virtual environment with [venv](https://docs.python.org/3/library/venv.html) before to ensure no clashes between dependencies occur.
+Note that when creating a new venv, Sparkle needs Python 3.10 to run.

+To install Sparkle in the virtual environment simply type:

 ```bash
 pip install SparkleAI